95% of the clients we design for, when asked what their budget is, respond with a confused look.

 It wasn’t until I bought a new car many years ago that the car salesman asked me the same question and I look at him the same way as my clients.
 My response, “I don’t know what it costs to purchase the car that will fulfil what I am looking for”. – So here I will discuss how to help you best establish your budget if it is unknown to you.

-A question I ask on occasion is, “what price tag would have you asking me to leave, at least it is a starting point!
+A question I ask on occasion is, “what amount of budget would start making you feel uncomfortable?”- at least it is a starting point!
 From there I can lower the cost until the client seems to have less fear and lower blood pressure and expresses, “yeh that would be about as much as we would go”

 The best way I have found is, have a concept design created and then a rough estimation of costs put together upon that.
 Now you have an idea of what you want and the cost.
 Only when you have created a concept can the cost be worked out.
 Now from here, whether the cost is agreeable (in budget) or too excessive (out of budget) you can have the design steered in the direction of actually being a design you are willing to invest in.